 5.11.
+Academic Rank Promotion and Tenure for Civilian Faculty.
 Most Federal Government civilian positions are part of the competitive civil service.
 However, civilian tenure-track and tenured faculty appointments in the School are always excepted civil service appointments.
 More information can be found about the excepted service in Section 2103 of Title 5, United States Code (5 U.S.C.
 2103) and Parts 213 and 302 of Title 5 of the Code of Federal Regulations.
 During the six-year academic probationary period, the employee is on a three-year term appointment, with a second three-year term appointment made after positive performance review.
+When a civilian faculty member in the School is awarded academic tenure they are transitioned to an indefinite appointment that can be terminated only for cause or under extraordinary circumstances such as financial exigency and program discontinuation.
+A civilian faculty member will normally receive an increase of two salary steps when they are promoted from one academic rank to another

+5.12.
+Academic Tenure for Military Faculty.
 Academic tenure has well established and legally supported implications in the academic world.
 Among the benefits associated with tenure are increased academic privileges, increased roles in faculty governance and policy processes, and guarantee of continued employment barring unforeseen circumstances.

 Both military and civilian faculty members in the School compete for academic promotion and tenure under the same guidelines as outlined in these Standing Rules.
 Military faculty members who successfully meet the requirements and are promoted to Associate Professor or Professor obtain all the rights and privileges as their tenured civilian faculty colleagues with one exception.
 Specifically, the Institute cannot guarantee continued or future assignment at the Institute and promotion to either of these academic ranks carries no guarantee of future civilian employment or tenure on the Graduate School faculty.

+5.13 Military Faculty who Transition to Civilian Faculty.
+If a current military faculty member is competitively selected for an open civilian faculty position, and if that appointment begins immediately after their retirement/separation from active duty, then the Faculty Council recommends: (1) that they are is appointed at the same academic rank at which they retired/separated; (2) that if appointed as a civilian Assistant Professor, they be assigned the same mandatory tenure year they had as a military faculty member; (3) that if appointed as an Associate Professor or Professor, their mandatory tenure year begins the first cycle following their appointment.
+In the latter case, the Dean might elect to reuse the prior recommendations regarding tenure made by the Department Head, Department Committee and the School Committee; if not, the candidates tenure request will be reevaluated according to the standard process.

 6. The Candidate’s Package.